SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Introduction

 2. \textbf{Visualized urban-style simulation environment}.
 We provide LLM-based agents with a mapped virtual city that provides spatial context and renders the dynamics of urban expansion, supporting decision-making in a realistic urban setting.

 3. \textbf{Systematic evaluation}.
-We compile a comprehensive checklist of canonical macroeconomic phenomena and regularities and use it to demonstrate that our framework exhibits established macroeconomic patterns and generates plausible responses to exogenous shocks.
+We compile a checklist of canonical macroeconomic phenomena and regularities and use it to demonstrate that our framework exhibits established macroeconomic patterns.
+We further study responses to novel economic shocks, including exogenous price changes and shifts in production structure, highlighting our framework’s flexibility in analyzing scenarios that are difficult to capture in existing models.